 - Ask colleagues for nominations; specifically ask for the inclusion of women and underrepresented nominees

-To make using a broad range of these strategies feasible, involve rest of your department, including both faculty members and graduate students.
+To make using a broad range of these strategies feasible, involve the rest of your department, including both faculty members and graduate students.
 See Recruitment as an Ongoing Process for ways they can assist.

 Keep this broad range of strategies in mind and indicate how you will use them in Appendix B of the Faculty Vacancy Packet when prompted to list “the types and names of media and other methods of advertising, affirmative action, strategies, organizations, committees, associations and individuals contacted to generate a diverse and qualified pool, etc.) List all ad sources, including print ad and target recruitment ad sources.”